Escaping Local Optima in the Waddington Landscape: A Two-Stage TRPO-PPO Approach for Single-Cell Perturbation Analysis: Introduction

-\item We start from the preconditioned parameters and then perform the PPO clipped surrogate fine-tuning phase, exploiting minibatch efficiency to refine the policy locally.
-Unlike previous approaches that either approximate curvature or modify the surrogate geometry (e.g., FR-PPO \cite{lascu2025frppo}, first-order preconditioning \cite{moskovitz2019fop}, COPG \cite{markowitz2023copg}), our method explicitly combines exact TRPO preconditioning with PPO's sample-efficient optimization, achieving a best-of-both-worlds algorithm.

-\item Finally, we demonstrate that this initialization improves sample efficiency, stability, and convergence speed, while balancing exploration and exploitation in Single Cell perturbation analysis. \end{enumerate}
+\begin{enumerate} \item We compute an explicit natural gradient step using Fisher-vector products and a conjugate gradient solver, scaled to satisfy a KL trust-region constraint, providing a warm curvature-aware step for the proximal policy optimization. \item We compute preconditioned parameters and proceed to perform the PPO KL penalty fine-tuning phase.
+Contrary to previous approaches that either approximate curvature or modify the surrogate geometry (e.g., FR-PPO \cite{lascu2025frppo}, first-order preconditioning \cite{moskovitz2019fop}, COPG \cite{markowitz2023copg}), our method explicitly combines exact TRPO preconditioning with PPO's sample-efficient optimization, achieving a tradeoff of both algorithm. \item Finally, through extensive evaluation, we demonstrated that this initialization step improves generalization performance in single-cell perturbation analysis. \end{enumerate} The remaining parts of the paper are organized as follows.
+First, we present the related work in Section \ref{sec:relatedwork}, which is followed by the system model, problem formulation, and methodology in Section \ref{sec:method}.
+Then, we present the evaluation in Section \ref{sec:evaluation}.
+We conclude in Section \ref{sec:conclude}.